What Is CBD Oil? Our Ultimate Guide

 Will CBD Make Me Drowsy?

 CBD has what are called biphasic properties.
 We’ll discuss this more in chapter 4, but this just means that CBD oil may have different effects depending on the serving.
 Taken in nominal servings, CBD is unlikely to cause drowsiness.
-However, taken in higher servings, there is the potential that it could cause drowsiness.
+However, if you use CBD in higher servings, there is the potential that it could cause drowsiness.

 Alcohol is a perfect example of a substance with biphasic properties.
 Below a certain blood level, alcohol provides a stimulating effect and can make its user more active and social, while larger amounts of alcohol can have a depressant effect resulting in unconsciousness.